-If you are a license-exempt family, friend, or neighbor (FFN) caregiver in Colorado, we encourage you to watch the Introduction to Universal Design course available at no cost on the Office of Early Childhood’s Professional Development Information System (PDIS), and explore other professional development which will be posted there soon.
-Also, check out other resources on our website, which include:
+If you are a license-exempt family, friend, or neighbor (FFN) caregiver in Colorado, we encourage you to participate in the Introduction to Universal Design course available at no cost on the Office of Early Childhood’s Professional Development Information System (PDIS), along with our other professional development options.
+You can also explore additional resources on our website!

-Project Include and Colorado Early Learning: Universal Design Projectare previously funded opportunities for licensed childcare providers to learn about supporting children with delays or disabilities.
+Project Include and Colorado Early Learning were previously-funded opportunities for licensed childcare providers to learn about supporting children with delays or disabilities.
 Adapt to Impact has replaced these programs and is offering additional resources.

 Families will have access to all the information available on our website.
 Resources will continue to be added over the course of the project and will include the following and so much more: